mstange/analyze-tryserver-profiles/README.md

 4. `$ python create_comparison_profile.py --before merged-profile-6dc4ce261069-win7.txt --after merged-profile-1f58befb7d3e-win7.txt -o comparison-profile-win7.txt`
 5. Load `comparison-profile-win7.txt` in [this cleopatra instance](http://tests.themasta.com/cleopatra/).

 This is a very rough first stab at the problem.
-At the moment there is only support for platforms winxp and win7 and Talos test tpaint.
-The python scripts run on Mac though (I've only tested them on Mac, don't know if they work on Windows).
+At the moment there is support for the platforms winxp, win7, snowleopard, lion and mountainlion, and for the Talos tests tpaint and ts_paint.
+The python scripts have only been tested on Mac, but they should run on all platforms.
+It does not matter what platform the profile was collected on, symbolication should work everywhere.

-The `sym*` files are copied from the [Snappy Symbolication Server repo](https://github.com/vdjeric/Snappy-Symbolication-Server/).
+Some of the `sym*` files are copied from the [Snappy Symbolication Server repo](https://github.com/vdjeric/Snappy-Symbolication-Server/).